Sometimes baby boys are born with one or both testicles inside the abdomen or groin, rather than in the scrotum. This is called

 In most cases, your child can go home on the same day as the surgery.

-After leaving the hospital, contact the doctor if any of the following occurs: Increasing pressure or painRedness, drainage, puffiness, or soreness around the incision siteChanges in the frequency, odor, appearance, or volume of urineDifficulty urinatingSigns of infection, including fever or chillsVomitingAbdominal painLack of energyLoss of appetite
+It is important to monitor your child's recovery.
+Alert your child's doctor to any problems.
+If any of the following occur, call your child's doctor: Increasing pressure or painRedness, drainage, puffiness, or soreness around the incision siteChanges in the frequency, odor, appearance, or volume of urineDifficulty urinatingSigns of infection, including fever or chillsPersistent nausea and/or vomitingAbdominal painLack of energyLoss of appetite

 Elyas R, Guerra LA, Pike J, et al. Is staging beneficial for Fowler-Stephens orchiopexy?
 A systematic review.

 Orchiopexy: Surgery for undescended testicles.
 About Kids Health website.
 Available at: